ickhov/queues-and-threads/REPORT.md

 ```
 In this function, we set up the *sigset_t sig_mask* global variable that is used
 to block and unblock the *SIGVTALRM* signal.
 We set up sigaction with the
-sigvtalrm_handler function and set the flags to 0 as default (same as using
-signal).
-We also set up a timer that would stop after 10 milliseconds using the
-*timer.it_value.tv_usec* variable and repeat every 10 milliseconds after that
+sigvtalrm_handler function and set the flags to 0 as default.
+We also set up a timer that would stop after 10 milliseconds and repeat every 10 milliseconds after that.
-using the *timer.it_interval.tv_usec* variable.

 ## Testing Preempt
-We test our queue using test_preempt.c.
-Inside this file, we created 3 threads
+We test our queue using test_preempt.c in which we created 3 threads
 with no yield functions.
-The output is unpredictable, but all the threads output
+The output is unpredictable, but all the threads print
-its respective print statement which implies that preempt is working.
+its respective *printf* statement which implies that preempt is working.

 NOTE: In order to test preempt you will need to set *allow_preempt* static
 variable to 1 at the top of *uthread.c* file.